rodolphe37/vanilla-react-template/README.md

-# Elevate v.1 React -Template
+# Vanilla v.1 React -Template

 - **Responsive Template made with React only**